fxlib/envopts/README.md

 Furthermore it also automatically takes into account any default values specified through the "envDefault" tags.
 And usefull documentation is generated when a comment is specified for each struct field.

+Check out the `example` directory with variations and options.

 ## example:
 Given the following struct for parsing env variables:
 ```Go